Hong Kong at the 2008 Asian Beach Games

 Hong Kong competed at the 2008 Asian Beach Games held in Bali, Indonesia from October 18, 2008, to October 26, 2008.
 Hong Kong finished with 3 gold medals, 3 silver medals, and 2 bronze medals.

+A total of 29 athletes represented Hong Kong, competing in seven of the 17 official sports: beach handball, beach volleyball, bodybuilding, marathon swimming, sailing, triathlon, and windsurfing.